mmckechney/SqlBuildManager/docs/override_options.md

 ### Background

-If the value for `--servicebustopicconnection` is set or there is a value for `ServiceBusTopicConnectionString` in the settings JSON file (for batch) or secrets YAML file (for container), the runtime will look at the Service Bus Topic for messages that contain the override targets.
+If the value for `--servicebustopicconnection` is set or there is a value for `ServiceBusTopicConnectionString` in the settings JSON file (for batch) or secrets YAML file (for k8s pods), the runtime will look at the Service Bus Topic for messages that contain the override targets.

-In order to get the messages into Service Bus, you must first `enqueue` the targets with the `sbm batch enqueue`  or `sbm container enqueue` command, passing in the `--override` target file.
+In order to get the messages into Service Bus, you must first `enqueue` the targets with the `sbm batch enqueue`  or `sbm k8s enqueue` command, passing in the `--override` target file.

 Here it is important to also understand the impact of [concurrency options](concurrency_options.md) when enqueueing.
 If you specify the `--concurrencytype` value of `Server` or `MaxPerServer` the messages are added to a Session enabled Topic subscription so that targeting SQL servers can be controlled.
 Using the `Count` setting adds the messages to a subscription that is not session enabled to ensure unrestricted message distribution.

 ### Advantages

 A key advantage for using a Service Bus Topic is your ability to easily monitor the progress of the batch run by watching the message count in the Topic.
 You can use the [Service Bus Explorer app](https://github.com/paolosalvatori/ServiceBusExplorer) or the Service Bus Explorer found in the Azure portal for your Service Bus.
-When running in Kubernetes, you can should use the `sbm container monitor` command.
+When running in Kubernetes, you can should use the `sbm k8s monitor` command.

-In addition, it will allow for more even distribution of targets by allowing nodes/containers to not go idle as they would if using an override file and they exhaust their target list.
+In addition, it will allow for more even distribution of targets by allowing nodes/pods to not go idle as they would if using an override file and they exhaust their target list.

 ### Queue Runtime